 Master’s Degree Programs

-Initial programs are offered concurrently with teaching credential programs and include teaching experience.
-These include Master of Education in Curriculum and Instruction Master’s Credential Cohort, the Master of Special Education Master’s Credential Cohort, a Combined BA/MEd Teacher Education Program (CTEP) offered in conjunction with the College of Arts and Sciences, and all undergraduate and graduate standalone credential programs.
+The Department of Learning and Teaching offers initial master's programs with a concurrent teaching credential program.
+Candidates in our Master's Credential Cohort (MCC), one-year and two-year dual credential options earn a Master of Education in Curriculum and Instruction with options for Elementary, Secondary and Education Specialist credentials.
+Additionally, the department offers a Combined BA/MEd Teacher Education Program (CTEP) in conjunction with the College of Arts and Sciences, and all undergraduate and graduate standalone credential programs.
 Advanced degree programs include the Master of Education in TESOL, Literacy and Culture.
-The department also offers a fully Online Master of Education degree with specializations in Curriculum Instruction, Science, Technology, Engineering, Arts and Math (STEAM), Literacy and Digital Learning, Inclusive Learning: Special Education and Universal Design, and School Leadership.
+The department also offers a fully online Master of Education degree with specializations in Curriculum Instruction, Science, Technology, Engineering, Arts and Math (STEAM), Literacy and Digital Learning, Inclusive Learning: Special Education and Universal Design, and School Leadership.

 Combined BA/MEd Teacher Education Program (CTEP)